alajillo/frontend-challenge/clone-radash/README.md

 ## why i choose radash rather than lodash

-radash's source code is more readable and simple than lodash. so if you can solve this challenge. see radash source code and look how it work.
+radash's source code is more readable and simple than lodash. so if you can't solve this challenge. see radash source code and look how it work.

 ## Challenge